-We opens in a vast chronal space as a familiar robot is discussing a case file with a superior.
+We opens in a vast chronal space as a familiar being is discussing a case file with a superior.
 This figure is Time Thumb, a case defense worker and Investigator as he says that they shouldn’t be trying to pursue our familiar duo over their actions.
 However, his two-headed, singular superior named Now & Then isn’t willing to go against procedure since Bill & Ted have several preliminary charges for their actions across the time spectrum.
 From there, the two-headed, six-armed figure tells Time Thumb to make sure that they serve their summons or else the “Hands of Time” will be used.
 Over at the Wyld Stallyns household, the band is currently playing host to J.C., his camera man Stinky Eddie and their Heavy Metal cable TV show.
 As J.C. gives his interview, Bill & Ted realize that they haven’t signed a record deal nor have they begun any plans for a concert tour.
 Despite that, J.C. & Stinky Eddie show no signs of worry for them and proceed to head out.
 Afterwards, it turns out that Rufus was visiting them at that moment as it’s time for him to take his leave.
 Before he departs, he gives them a Time Booth as their wedding gift before he heads back to his time period.